mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 #### Let's talk

 Do you have any questions or want to share your experience?
-Please share them with me on [Twitter](https://twitter.com/martinkonicek).
+Please reach out on [Twitter](https://twitter.com/martinkonicek).